okcoker/gaiaoffline-ts/README.md

   - `populate:gaia` - Download and populate the database with Gaia DR3 data only
   - `populate:tmass-xmatch` - Download and populate the database 2MASS crossmatch only
   - `populate:tmass` - Download and populate the database 2MASS magnitudes only
-- `query` - Show database statistics
+- `query` - Perform cone search around ra/dec coordinates
 - `stats` - Show database statistics

 ## Performance